NVIDIA/TensorRT-Incubator/tripy/examples/nanogpt/README.md

 ### Running with Quantization

-This section shows how to run this example with different quantization modes.

-In `quantization.py`, we use `nvidia-modelopt` to quantize the pytorch GPT model, and then calibrate the quantization parameters.
+In [`quantization.py`](./quantization.py), we use `nvidia-modelopt` to quantize the pytorch GPT model, and then calibrate the quantization parameters.
 Then the quantization parameters are converted to scales and loaded into the Tripy model by `load_quant_weights_from_hf` in [`weight_loader.py`](./weight_loader.py).